Argyle, Manitoba: Present day Argyle

 In 2003, the Brant-Argyle School became a Provincial Historic Site.
 This is recognition that it is one of the last consolidated schools in the Province, and the best example of its style.

 Argyle is home to North American Rail Products Inc, a railway supplier company with locations in Delta, British Columbia, Sinking Spring, Pennsylvania and Emburn, Ontario.
 This facility uses the former Leo's Sales & Service structure on the west side of Argyle.

-There are many businesses that flourish in the community.
-Some of the oldest are the Argyle General Store, Meridian Trail General Store(Post Office), Argyle Memorial Community Hall, and the Argyle Curling Rink.
-All these facilities are used extensively by the community and surrounding area.
+There is one remaining business in Argyle, the general store, located between the Argyle Memorial Community Hall, and the Argyle Curling Rink.
+All these facilities remained used by the community and surrounding area.

 Settlers, Rails & Trails Inc. is the museum located in Argyle.
 It was originally called Argyle Prairie Museum (began 1991) and has become a community run, non-profit organization.
 It currently operates in the Argyle Community Centre, awaiting property for a permanent home.
 The famous Canadian Flag Collection is part of the museum, gaining notoriety for being the 2nd largest museum flag collection in the country.
 As of March 2017, it contains over 1,300 flags of Canada's historic, regional, sport, corporate and special events.